 Tip: A list of all ASCII values can be found in our ASCII Table Reference.

 String data type is used to store a sequence of characters (text).
 String values must be surrounded by double quotes:

-The String data type is so much used and integrated in Java, that some call it "the special ninth type".
+The String type is so much used and integrated in Java, that some call it "the special ninth type".